danielsaidi/website_danielsaidi/collections/_posts/2021/2021-09-23-going-open-source.md

 * I get an idea for a new feature or improvement.
 * I find a bug or something that needs fixing.
-* Users post an issue (bug of feature request).
+* Users post an issue.
-* Users send me a PR.
+* Users send a PR.
-* The library must be updated due to device or platform changes (new iOS, iPhone etc.)
+* The library must be updated due to external changes (e.g. changes in iOS)

-Only a few of these libraries are frequently updated, but I use most of them in every app that I make.
+Only a few of these libraries are frequently updated, but I use most of them in most apps that I make.

-## Reasons to go open-source
+## Reasons to start using frameworks

-You may wonder why you'd like to move code out of your app into an open-source project.
-Here are some reasons that I come to think of top of mind.
+You don't have to go open-source to benefit from many good practices that open-source also brings.
+Sometimes, it's enough to move code from your app target to a separate framework.

+Some benefits include:

 * **Reusability** - reusing the same solution saves you time and effort.
-* **Reduce cognitive load** - reusing means your projects will start to behave more the same.
 * **More focus** - if an app only contains app-specific logic, it will be more focused.
 * **Less distraction** - if an app only contains app-specific logic, you will be less distracted.
 * **Faster to compile** - libraries tend to compile faster than big, bloated apps.
 * **Easier to unit test** - libraries are in general easier to test, since they encourage building smaller components in an abstract way.
+* **Less cognitive load** - reusing the same functionality means your projects will start to behave more the same, which means that you don't have to re-learn as much when you revisit old code.

+You will also get to learn about things like access modifiers (what should be public, internal, private etc.), linking frameworks with your apps, importing etc. which will make you a better developer overall.

+Once you have code in a framework, you can easily take further steps and start creating your own local packages, e.g. which makes it even easier to reuse functionality across apps.

+## Reasons to go open-source

+However great the practice of extracting code into frameworks and local packages is, open-source will bring additional learnings to the table, for instance:

-* **Improve your communication skills** - If you go open-source, be ready to having to think about what your code really does, then document it for others to understand.
+* **Improve your communication** - If you go open-source, be ready to think about what your code does and document it for others to understand.
-* **Improve your planning skills** - when your code is used by others, you can't just change what you want, how you want, whenever you want, but will have to plan ahead.
+* **Improve your planning** - when your code is used by others, you can't just change what you want, how you want, whenever you want, but will have to plan ahead.
-* **Improve your collaboration skills** - in my opinion, few things beat collaborating with others and gather around a complex problem.
+* **Improve your collaboration** - in my opinion, few things beat collaborating with others and gather around exciting ideas.
 * **Learn from others** - collaborating with others means learning from others.
-* **Sharing is caring** - creating something that can help others truly is amazing.
+* **Sharing is caring** - finally, creating something that helps others is in my opinion truly amazing.

 There are naturally so many more gains involved with open-source, but I think this gives you an idea of why I love working on open-source projects.

 ## Reasons to NOT go open-source

-However much I love open-source, you don't have to go *open-source* to reuse common logic or share your work with the world.
+However much I love open-source, it's not for everyone.
 Some reasons to not go open-source can be:

 * **Time** - maintaining open-source takes time, time that you perhaps not have.
 * **Intellectual property** - if you create something truly unique, perhaps you should protect it?
 * **Work secrets** - make sure to not open-source work-related stuff without proper approval.
 * **High volatility** - a system that's frequently changing may not be the candidate for open-source.

+It's worth repeating that there is a considerable overhead involved with open-source, including having to work with documentation, dev onboarding, version planning, release management, deprecations etc. However, this will evolve your skills and let you work on things that perhaps don't get to do otherwise.

+You will learn a lot.

-With that said, you can still work on project in an open-source manner, while keeping the implementation details private or release it as closed-source.
+With that said, you can still work in an open-source manner, while keeping the implementation details private or release it as closed-source.
+For instance, you can still work in an open-source way within your company, to reuse components across teams, increase collaboratione etc.

 ## Private projects